 Similarly, the continued sale of newer products from Merck , Pfizer and Astellas Pharma in the antifungal market (where ABELCET competes) has negatively impacted ABELCET sales as clinicians utilize these other therapeutic agents.
 Pfizer and Schering-Plough have each recently obtained approval for an additional new product in the antifungal market that is expected to further increase competition.
 In addition, Astellas Pharma and Gilead Sciences, Inc. are currently marketing AMBISOME, and Three Rivers Pharmaceuticals, Inc. is marketing AMPHOTEC, each of which is a lipid-based version of amphotericin B, for the treatment of fungal infections.
 AMBISOME and AMPHOTEC compete with ABELCET which has resulted in greater competitive pressure on ABELCET sales.
 During the calendar years 2005 and 2006, we have experienced increasing pricing pressure with respect to ABELCET.
 In particular, Astellas Pharma and Gilead Sciences, Inc., have aggressively lowered the price of their product in certain regions and for certain customers in the United States.
 This has resulted in the shrinkage or loss of certain of our customer accounts.
-During the six months ended June 30, 2006, ABELCET sales decreased to \$11.1 million or 31% as compared to the same period in 2004.
-This follows a \$16.5 million or 24% decrease in the fiscal year ended June 30, 2004.
+During the nine months ended September 30, 2006, ABELCET sales decreased to \$28.8 million or 8% as compared to the nine months ended September 30, 2005.
+During the six months ended December 31, 2005, ABELCET sales decreased to \$21.1 million or 31% as compared to the same period in 2004.
+This follows a \$16.5 million or 24% decrease in the fiscal year ended June 30, 2005 compared to the fiscal year ended June 30, 2005 compared to the fiscal year ended June 30, 2005 compared to the fiscal year ended June 30, 2004.
 While we are developing and implementing strategies to address the competitive threats facing ABELCET, we cannot assure you that we will be able to increase sales of ABELCET or prevent further decreases in ABELCET sales.
 If we are not, it could adversely affect our operating results, financial position and prospects, which could affect our ability to satisfy our obligations under the notes.